-Anyone may file an opposition to registration within two months of publication of the trademark in the Trademark Gazette.
-Once an opposition is filed with the JPO, the panel of trial examiners will consider whether it has merit.
+Anyone may file an opposition to registration within two months of the trademark being published in the Trademark Gazette.
+Once an opposition is filed with the JPO, the panel of trial examiners will consider whether it has merit

-The grounds for opposition are similar to those for rejection (ie, lack of distinctiveness and unregistrability); however, an opposition may also be filed if the trademark application conflicts with a prior application.
+The grounds for opposition are similar to the reasons for rejection in the examination stage (ie, lack of distinctiveness and unregistrability).

-If the JPO intends to accept the opposition and revoke the registration, it must provide notice of the reasons for revocation and give the trademark owner an opportunity to contest such notice.
+If the JPO intends to accept the opposition and revoke the registration, it must provide notice of the reasons for this and give the rights holder an opportunity to contest such notice.